aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/6000-use-construct-in-cdk-app.md

 aws codeartifact update-repository --repository cdkworkshop-repository --domain cdkworkshop-domain --upstreams repositoryName=npm-store --region [Insert Region]
 {{</highlight>}}

-If the command ran successfully, a JSON block should be retuned that looks something like this:
+If the command ran successfully, a JSON block should be returned that looks something like this:

 {{<highlight JSON>}}
 {